 The Declaration of Principles on Freedom of Expression and Access to Information in Africa 2019 of the African Court of Human Rights (ACHR), covers 16 principles to which national legislation should adhere, i.a. and covers media diversity and pluralism, independent, community and private media, criminal measures and prohibited speech and economic measures that ‘promote a conducive economic environment in which all media can flourish.’

-The Council of Europe adopted a declaration urging Member States to ‘put in place a regulatory and policy framework that facilitates the operation of quality journalism, while not constraining media outlets’ editorial and operational independence.
+The Council of Europe (CoE) Committee of Ministers adopted a declaration urging Member States to ‘put in place a regulatory and policy framework that facilitates the operation of quality journalism, while not constraining media outlets’ editorial and operational independence.
 Recommended measures include a beneficial tax regime, financial support schemes and the possibility of media outlets to operate as not-for-profit organisations and receive donations from philanthropic programmes.’

-Furthermore, the Council of Europe emphasises in a 2018 recommendation that States ‘have a positive obligation to foster a favourable environment for freedom of expression offline and online’, which includes that ‘[s]tates should guarantee that the media are free and pluralistic.’
+Furthermore, the CoE Committee of Ministers emphasises in a 2018 recommendation on media pluralism and transparency of ownership that States ‘have a positive obligation to foster a favourable environment for freedom of expression offline and online’, which includes that ‘[s]tates should guarantee that the media are free and pluralistic.’

 Different parts of the a media landscapes can be regulated in different ways: